-As depicted on Table 1, the Silva Dairy groundwater sampling dates are provided for 2018 through 2022, which relates to the annual reports.
-Concentration of Nitrate as N ranged from <0.1 to 12 mg/L, with only one of seventeen measurements detected above the California Title 22 Primary Maximum Contaminant Limit (MCL) of 10 mg/L. Regional groundwater quality also confirms the low Nitrate concentrations in this area, see Section 2.4.
-Electrical Conductance ranged from 1,960 to 5,500 umhos/cm, with all of the nineteen measurements above the Title 22 Secondary MCL of 900 umhos/cm.
-Chloride was observed at high levels on a regional basis and below for the 2020 well measurement.
+The Merced Groundwater Subbasin GSP describes groundwater in the area as characterized by calcium-magnesium bicarbonate type water in the interior of the subbasin, sodium bicarbonate to the west and calcium-sodium bicarbonate to the south.
+Sodium chloride and calcium-sodium chloride type waters exist in small areas in the southwest area of the subbasin.
+Total dissolved solids (TDS) values range from 100 to 3,600 milligrams per liter (mg/L) across the subbasin with typical values ranging from 200 to 400 mg/L. Localized areas of high hardness, iron, nitrate, and chloride are found in this subbasin.
+Nitrate, Arsenic, TDS, and Sodium are water quality parameters of interest in the El Nido area as referenced in the GSP due to the elevated historic trends.
+As depicted on Table 1, the Azevedo Dairy #2 groundwater sampling dates are provided for 2019 through 2023, which relates to the annual reports.
+Concentration of Nitrate as N ranged from <0.1 to 7.3 mg/L, which is below the California Title 22 Primary Maximum Contaminant Limit (MCL) of 10 mg/L. Regional groundwater quality also confirms the low Nitrate concentrations in this area, see Section 2.4.
+Electrical Conductance ranged from 80.1 to 602 umhos/cm, which is below the Title 22 Secondary MCL of 900 umhos/cm.
+Chloride was observed at high levels on a regional basis and was detected at 5.3 mg/L for the 2023 well measurement, below the MCL of 250 mg/L.